 - 10. Document wildland fire resource support and coordinate information with the EOC Gatekeeper for accountability purposes - 11.
 Assist the EOC Planning Section in the development of a County-wide situation assessment - 12.
 Provide updates for Situation Reports and Briefings - 13.
-Ensure that training is provided within fire service agencies and the Sheriff's Office for personal preparedness and readiness to respond to emergencies and disasters
+Ensure that training is provided within fire service agencies and the Sheriff's Office for personal preparedness and readiness to respond to emergencies and disasters - 14.
+Support other ESF's as outlined in this EOP

-The undersigned have hereby reviewed and approved ESF 4a, Wildland Firefighting, of the
+The undersigned have hereby reviewed and approved ESF 4a, Wildland Firefighting, of the Larimer County Emergency Operations Plan.